Designing the Workflow

 The Workflow Designer page is displayed.

-The Workflow Designer page allows you to build the client onboarding workflow, customize the client portal design, and preview the configured portal content.
+This page allows you to build the client onboarding workflow, customize the client portal design, and preview the configured portal content.
 The workflow is automatically validated to ensure each step meets predefined criteria before publishing, which prevents errors and enforces consistency.
-Refer to Workflow Validation for additional information.
+Refer to Workflow Validation for more details.

 A sidebar with the Actions Library and Workflows Library tabs is displayed.

-• The Actions Library tab contains the following subsections.
+• The Actions Library tab has the following subsections.
 Each subsection includes plugins (services) that you can add to the workflow:

 • User Interaction